 The credit is partly refundable and partly non-refundable.

-When the Manitoba PST falls from 8% to 7% on July 1, 2019, the refundable portion of this credit will decrease from 8% to 7%.
+When the Manitoba PST decreased from 8% to 7% on July 1, 2019, the refundable portion of this credit also decreased from 8% to 7%.
 The non-refundable portion remains 1%.

 How do you claim the credit?